Keynote Presentation: Zar Toolan with Wells Fargo Financial Services.

 Session Four – Rug ID – Non-tufted rugs

 Picks up where we left off.
-We start with Machine-made rugs and cover how to tell them from handmade rugs.
-While handmade rug ID is not discussed, students are introduced to the basics of where they are made, different construction techniques and the terminology used, building a foundation for future classes.
+We start with Machine-made rugs and cover how to tell them from hand-made rugs.
+While hand-made rug ID is not discussed, students are introduced to the basics of where they are made, different construction techniques and the terminology used, building a foundation for future classes.
+We wrap up with a discussion of some of the most common specialty rugs you will encounter.

 Wilton construction – both traditional and face-to-face variants